 - Lowered immune system response

-Dr. Berutti and PA, Melanie Martin, are a functional medicine provider and proactively address sleep problems with their patients.
-Our providers include a detailed sleep questionnaire as part of your new patient paperwork.
-The reason for this is that sleep deprivation affects every system in the human body and in order to address the problems accurately, it’s necessary to determine the root cause.
+Dr. Berutti and PA Melanie Martin are functional medicine providers who proactively address sleep problems with their patients.
+Our providers include a detailed questionnaire as part of your new patient paperwork.
+The reason for this is that sleep deprivation affects every system in the human body, and in order to address the problems accurately, it’s necessary to determine the root cause.

 It’s estimated that up to 70% of all adults in the United States have sleep problems.
 Many times, when people tell their physician that they are having problems, they are prescribed a sleeping pill.
 Unfortunately, this is only a band-aid approach and will never resolve the root cause of the problem.

-Functional medicine is the practice of addressing the entire body as a whole, investigating the root cause of symptoms through science-based diagnostics and by simply spending more time with patients.
+Functional medicine is the practice of addressing the entire body by investigating the root cause of symptoms through science-based diagnostics and by simply spending more time with patients.
 This approach is ideal for getting to know each patient’s symptoms, histories, and individualized health care needs.

-Sleep deprivation can have multiple causes and symptoms and it’s important to determine what is the at the bottom of any such issue.
+Sleep deprivation can have multiple causes and symptoms, and it’s important to determine what is at the bottom of any such issue.
 Your health depends on it.
-Even if you practice healthy eating habits and exercise, if you are not getting the sleep that you need, you will not be able to function well and your risk for developing chronic disease is significantly increased.
+Even if you practice healthy eating habits and exercise, if you are not getting the sleep that you need, you will not be able to function well, and this significantly increases your risk of developing chronic disease.

-The two main reasons why people have problems getting quality rest are the lifestyles that they lead and/or an underlying medical condition.
+The two main reasons people have problems getting quality rest are the lifestyles that they lead and/or an underlying medical condition.

 Medical Issues that Can Cause Sleep Problems